-You’re more likely to get answers to the questions that really matter to you if you prepare for your appointment.
-Just booking 30 minutes into your diary and going through this checklist will really help you make the most of your time with the specialist – to get the help you need to stop your asthma symptoms getting in the way of your life.
+You’re more likely to get answers to the questions that matter to you, and get the help you need to stop asthma symptoms getting in the way, if you prepare for your appointment in advance.

 - get answers to questions you have?